 Thursday, February 26: Sectarianism in the Middle East

-Sabita Manian, PhD, Professor of International Relations, Lynchburg College
+Sabita Manian, PhD, Professor of International Relations, University of Lynchburg

 Many of the current conflicts in the Middle East have been attributed to sectarianism, a politicization of ethnic and religious identity.
 From the crisis in Iraq and Syria to the tension between Iran and Saudi Arabia, the struggle between Sunni and Shiite groups for dominance is tearing apart the region and shows no signs of abating.
 But for all the religious discourse permeating the conflict, much of its roots are political, not religious.
 How does sectarianism fit into a larger narrative of the Middle East?
 How have governments manipulated sectarian differences?
 And finally, what is the U.S. doing about it?

 If Lynchburg Public Schools are closed due to inclement weather, the Great Decisions lecture for that day will be canceled and rescheduled for the first Thursday in March if possible.